 Youth Athletic Facilities (YAF)

-An athletic facility is a facility dedicated to the purposes of sports and athletics.
-Athletic facility excludes playgrounds, tot lots, vacant lots, open or undeveloped fields, and level open space used for non-athletic play.
-In essence, facilities eligible for funding are used for sports or activities that are competitive.
+An athletic facility is an outdoor facility used for playing sports or participating in competitive athletics and excludes playgrounds, tot lots, vacant lots, open or undeveloped fields, and level open space used for non-athletic play.

 Who can apply?*

-- Non-profit organizations active in youth or community athletic activities for at least three years
+- Non-profit organizations active in youth or community athletic activities for at least 3 years

-50 percent match is required and at least 10 percent of the total project cost must be from a non-state, non-federal contribution.
+A grant applicant must contribute match that equals the amount of the grant request.
+This is called providing a 50 percent matching share.* At least 10 percent of the total project cost (grant amount plus match) must be from a non-state, non-federal contribution.
 Match may include, but is not limited to:

 - Appropriations or cash